threefoldtech/info_grid/src/getstarted/remote-desktop_gui/xrdp_guide/xrdp_guide.md

       ```
 ***

-# Client Side: Install Remote Desktop Connection for Windows, MAC or Linux
+## Client Side: Install Remote Desktop Connection for Windows, MAC or Linux

-For the client side (the local computer accessing the 3node remotely), you can use remote desktop connection for Windows, MAC and Linux.
-The process is very similar in all 3 cases.
+For the client side (the local computer accessing the VM remotely), you can use remote desktop connection for Windows, MAC and Linux.
+The process is very similar in all three cases.

-Simply download the app, open it and write the IP address of the 3node.
-You then will need to write the username and password to enter into your 3node.
+Simply download the app, open it and write the IPv4 address of the VM.
+You then will need to write the username and password to enter into your VM.

-## Download the App
+### Download the App

 * Client side Remote app
   * Windows